refractproject/refract-spec/refract-spec.md

 ### Object Element (Element)

 A Object Element provides an element for Refract Object Types.
-When the content of an `object` element includes an `extend`, `select`, or `ref` element, the referenced or resulting elements MUST be a `member` element.
+When the content of an `object` element includes an `extend`, `select`, or `ref` element, the referenced or resulting elements MUST be a `property` element.
+The properties of the object SHOULD be unique to the object in which they are found.

 #### Properties

 - `element`: object (string, fixed)
 - `content` (enum)
     - (object)
-    - (array[Member Element])
+    - (array[Property Element])
     - (Extend Element)
     - (Select Element)
     - (Ref Element)